carpentries-incubator/SDC-BIDS-sMRI/_episodes/01-Image_Modalities.md

 | **TR ~ T1 of tissue of interest**  |   T1w | - |
 | **TR long**  | proton density (PD) | T2w |

+_Note_: More recently, the FLAIR (Fluid Attenuated Inversion Recovery) sequence has replaced the PD image.
+FLAIR images are T2-weighted with the CSF signal suppressed.

 ### T1 and T2 relaxation times for various tissues

 |                | T1 (ms)      | T2 (ms)     |